The Ultimate ‘L-Match’ ATU based on an original design by Frank J. Dziurda Jr, K7SFN

 I had to basically sort out all the rubbishy assembly issues as soon as it arrived.
 Things like cold solder joints and MFJ’s poor quality control were expected, but after I’d corrected all of these issues – the tuner actually worked quite well.

 Looking around the marketplace, there’s not much to choose from in top-end ATU arena and most operators who want ‘Real’ quality end up building their own units.
-Palstar have a couple of high-end units but they are expensive [£1500+]and both are ‘T-Match’s’ which I didn’t want.
-I felt I could do a better job building my own.
+Palstar have a couple of high-end units but they are fairly expensive [£1500+] and both are ‘T-Match’s’ which I didn’t want.

-A few boxes however do stand out.
+A few retro boxes however do stand out.
 The Ten-Tec 238C for instance along with the James Millen 92220 and some of the LL Tuners by PA0LL [sk] are considered some of the best around.

 Tuners come in many variants and there’s more than one design.
 There’s quite an array from the ‘T’ Match, the ‘Differential Tuner’, the ‘Link-Coupled Tuner’, the ‘LL Tuner’ and the ‘L-Match’ to name just a handful.
 Every design has it’s plus and minus points.
 Some are lossy like most of the commercial ones around today.
 Others have lower losses but also have more hardware installed so cost more.